 Bear's Paw, Bear's Claw, Kitten Paw Plant

 Cotyledon Tomentosa plant has about 3 to 10 reddish teeth on the end of its leaves, like the paws of a bear.
 That's why it is called a "Bear's Paw" plant.
 It is a shrubby succulent with thick fleshy leaves.
-Its leaves are flat and hairy, that grows up to 1.5 inches (3.5 cm) long.
+Its leaves are flat and hairy, which grows up to 1.5 inches (3.5 cm) long.

 The Cotyledon Tomentosa "Bear's Paw" can be light green with yellowish hairs OR grey with whitish hairs.
 In the Spring season, it produces bell-shaped flowers, that are light yellow, orange, or pinkish.